bruceharris/esteamator/backlog.md

     My browser should remember that my name is associated with this session And I should enter the estimation session without being prompted for my name

+## The Item Estimate screen - removing a participant

+    Given a valid session
+    When I view the Item Estimate screen
+    A link to remove a participant from the session should appear next to each participants name And if all other participants choose to remove that participant from the session That participant should be removed from the session And the screens of all participants should be updated accordingly And further input from the removed participant should not be honored (details of behavior for the removed participant TBD)

 # Infrastructure stories

 ## Application structure